Sleep Great IU! Challenge

-This 4-week online challenge is for IU employees and/or their spouses.
+This 4-week online challenge is for all IU employees, spouses, students, and community members.
+We strongly encourage employees and their spouses to participate together!
 During the challenge, you'll develop small, daily habits that promote better sleep.
 You'll use your Personal Online Tracker once a week to record which habits you successfully complete.

 Here's what each week will focus on:

-Employees and their spouses are eligible for a Sleep Great IU! t-shirt and orange glasses (which help block sleep-deterring blue light) as an incentive, while supplies last.
+Employees and their spouses are eligible for a Sleep Great IU! t-shirt as an incentive, while supplies last.

 Daily Sleep Habit Tracking Log